Website Accessibility Audit: All You Need to Know

 This way, you benefit from both cost savings and professional expertise.

 When conducting a web accessibility audit, it’s essential to know what to look for to ensure your digital assets meet the Web Content Accessibility Guidelines (WCAG).
-These guidelines are your go-to resource for ensure your web content is more accessible to people with disabilities.
+These guidelines are your go-to resource for making your web content accessible to people with disabilities.

 So, what exactly should you focus on?
 Let’s dive into the key areas that need your attention.